Body count: The Holocaust

 During the Holocaust in Russia, Belarus, Ukraine and other eastern areas, killing was done by Nazi Germany's military police forces, including Einsatzgruppen, the SD, and Wehrmacht police battalions, in massacres by shooting the victims.
 Such units measured their progress by counting the number of people killed.
+And the number of killed people was 1.5 million Jews.
 These murder operations took place under the guise of anti-partisan warfare, but in reality few of those killed were actually partisans.

 Vietnam War

 Since the goal of the United States in the Vietnam War was not to conquer North Vietnam but rather to ensure the survival of the South Vietnamese government, measuring progress was difficult.
 All the contested territory was theoretically "held" already.
 Instead, the U.S. Army used body counts to show that the U.S. was winning the war, leading to falsified and inflated enemy body count numbers.
 The Army's theory was that eventually, the Vietcong and North Vietnamese Army would lose after the attrition warfare.